open-cluster-management/grc-ui/README.md

    ```

 ## Run installation

+**SECURITY WARNING:** The GRC UI provides an SSL certificate in `/sslcert` that is open to the public.
+In order to run this in production, you'll need to replace these certificates.
+For our production builds, we replace these certificates using its Helm chart.

 1. The following environment variables need to be set to point to a running Openshift cluster.
 Your environment might resemble the following content: